Justin Hagenman: Boston Red Sox

 On July 25, 2023, the Dodgers traded Hagenman and Nick Robertson to the Boston Red Sox in exchange for Enrique Hernández.
 The Red Sox assigned him to the Worcester Red Sox of the Triple-A International League, where he posted a 3.26 ERA with 28 strikeouts across 16 games.

 After using him as a relief pitcher, the Red Sox transitioned Hagenman into a starting pitcher during the 2024 season.
 In 28 appearances (15 starts) for Worcester, he compiled a 4–6 record and 4.91 ERA with 98 strikeouts across 91 2/3 innings pitched.
 Hagenman elected free agency following the season on November 4, 2024.

 New York Mets

 On November 18, 2024, Hagenman signed a one-year, major league contract with the New York Mets.
 He was optioned to the Triple-A Syracuse Mets to begin the 2025 season.
 On April 16, 2025, Hagenman was promoted to the major leagues for the first time.
 He entered the bottom of the second inning against the Minnesota Twins and went 3^{1}⁄_{3} innings in a 4–3 extra inning loss.
 He gave up three hits, one run and had four strikeouts.
 The last Mets pitcher to strike out four batters in the first two innings of his MLB debut was Zack Wheeler in 2013.
-Hagenman earned his first save of his MLB career as he pitched the final four innings of a 13-5 win against the Atlanta Braves on August 12, 2025.
+Hagenman earned his first save of his MLB career as he pitched the final four innings of a 13–5 win against the Atlanta Braves on August 12.

+On March 14, 2026, Hagenman was placed on the 60-day injured list due to a rib fracture.